philippkahr/docs-content/manage-data/ingest/transform-enrich/general-tips.md

 }
 ```

-## Type check of fields in ingest pipelines {#type-check-of-fields-in-ingest-pipelines}
+## Type check of fields in ingest pipelines

 If it is required to check the type of a field, this can be done via the Painless method instanceof